How Unitrank works

 | Pool | 5 min/day | 18.9% | Market overprices: you may be paying for a pool you rarely use |

-| Workspace quality | 25-75 min/day | ~0% | Market blind spot: when you work from home, the algorithm finds undervalued apartments with good offices |
+| Workspace quality | 25-75 min/day | ~0% | Market blind spot: when you work from home, the model finds undervalued apartments with good offices |

 | Noise (courtyard vs street) | 5-15 min/day | Partially priced | Within-building unit selection is pure arbitrage: same building, different noise, same price |